BitByte-TPC/BitBot/README.md

 - Can fetch solution code by supplying solution code.
 - For codeforces supplying contest number and solution id will be required
 - Can give user details for codeforces
+- Can verify cc and cf accounts they get added to database after verification (pr = usertag)

 ---